Ginxss/tfds/README.md

 The entries are sorted by the key.
 If only sorting by value is needed, the values should just have themselves as keys.

-The queue deallocates on destruction.
+The priority queue deallocates on destruction.

 ---